9 Food Toppers That Will Make Your Dog Actually Want to Eat Dinner

 Low sodium veggie, chicken, or turkey stock (Tip: Freeze your stock in an ice-cube tray and defrost a cube daily.)

-One more home cooking approach: Buy a medley of vegetables in bulk and oven-roast as many as your dog might eat in four to five days; then store them in the refrigerator and add them at mealtime.
-It's a healthy “fast food” your dog will love.
+One more home-cooking approach: Buy a medley of vegetables in bulk and oven-roast as many as your dog might eat in four to five days; then store them in the refrigerator and add them at mealtime.
+It’s a healthy “fast food” your dog will love.
+Scroll on for a food topper recipe.

 A Quick Note About Calories